CoveMB/pipeFlow/README.md

 ## Utilities

-- debugFlow: will help you debug the state of your context (optionally your can pass an array of string to retrieve the value at a given path)
+- **debugFlow**: will help you debug the state of your context (optionally your can pass an array of string to retrieve the value at a given path)
 example:
 ```js
 const handler = pipeFlow(